eminentspoon/phatbeat-node/README.md

 - babel-present-env
 - jest

-Half are used purely in the examples to show the possible functionality.
+Half are used purely in the examples to show the possible functionality, others used for package setup.

-#### Examples
+### Examples

 - **button_events**